ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 - The current date must be within the rule’s validity period (`From Date` and `To Date`)
 - Each of the Condition Fields in the rule must either:
   - Match the current value in the Case, or
-  - Be left empty, which means “applies to all”
+  - Be left empty, which means "applies to all"

 If multiple rules match:
 - The rule with the highest **Priority** is selected